DIWIFT: Discovering Instance-wise Influential Features for Tabular Data

-The results in Eq. (\ref{optimalDelta}) is intuitive, since $\phi_{ik} \geq 0$ means the existence of $\bm{x}_{ik}$ can increase the validation loss, then we certainly should remove this feature.
-Recall the feature selection matrix $S$ defined in Section \ref{prelimi}, we can see that, if feature $k$ in $z_i$ is selected, i.e. $S_{ik}=1$, two conditions should be satisfied: $\bm{x}_{ik}>0$ and $\delta_{ik}=0$.
-Then we get the the theoretically optimal $S^*_{ik}$:
+The results in Eq.\eqref{equ:optimalDelta} is intuitive because $\phi_{ik} \geq 0$ means the presence of $\bm{x}_{ik}$ will increase the validation loss, for which we should indeed remove this feature.
+Recall the feature selection matrix $S$ defined in Section \ref{sec:preliminaries}, we can see that, if a feature $k$ in $z_i$ is selected, i.e., $S_{ik}=1$, then both conditions should be satisfied, i.e., $\bm{x}_{ik}>0$ and $\delta_{ik}=0$.
+We then get the theoretically optimal $S^*_{ik}$,